 - Whose needs come first: Mine, my husband’s, or my kids’?

 - Do I really need to suck it up and go to church when I’m feeling so exhausted I can barely move?

-- Can I say “no” when someone asks for my help?
+- Is it okay to set Christian boundaries when someone asks for my help?
 (Really, not just in theory?)

 - Can I spend money on something frivolous or indulgent and not feel guilty?

 These types of questions are deeply personal, and you can explore them using some of the principles already discussed.

 Remember Philippians 2:4: “Let each of you look not only to his own interests, but also to the interests of others.”

 But also realize that as you put this plan into practice, you will have more energy to spend on others because your own cup is full!

 While it may not be practical for you to set aside hours out of your day to focus on only yourself, there are a lot of small steps you can start taking as you have the time as you implement what the Bible says about self-care.